NCodeGroup/StringSegments/README.md

     /// <param name="value">The string to split into substrings.</param>
     /// <param name="separator">The string that delimits the substrings in the
     /// original string.</param>
-    /// <param name="comparisonType">An enumeration that specifies the rules
+    /// <param name="comparisonType">An enumeration that specifies the rules for
-    /// for the substring search.</param>
+    /// the substring search.</param>
     /// <returns>A <see cref="StringSegments"/> instance that contains the
-    /// substrings from the string that are delimited by the separator.
+    /// substrings from the string that are delimited by the separator.</returns>
-    /// </returns>
     public static StringSegments SplitSegments(
         this ReadOnlyMemory<char> value,
         ReadOnlySpan<char> separator,